 As teachers and priests, we recognize that we are the recipients of the Sangha’s trust.
 We receive our roles as a deepening of our own practice, as service to the Dharma, and as supporting the practice of awakening others.
 Our conduct is also guided by the following specific commitments:

-A. Authority and Power - Teachers and priests should live in service to the Three Treasures and live selflessly with regards to authority and power.
-While we carry spiritual authority within the sangha, this should never be used in ways that bring harm to individuals or the community.
+Authority and Power - Teachers and priests should live in service to the Three Treasures and live selflessly with regards to authority and power.
+While we carry spiritual authority within the Sangha, this should never be used in ways that bring harm to individuals or the community.

 We understand that attraction and affection between people may arise.
 We are mindful of the harm that can be done even under the most sincere consensual circumstances.
 We acknowledge that shifts in romantic and sexual dynamics can occur and require both vigilance and integrity.
 Where those of us not in a committed relationship find such a shift occurring, we vow to be open and transparent, to seek the guidance of the EAR Council, and to follow the relationship and intimacy guidelines as outlined in this Code of Ethics.

-E. Refraining from intoxicants that cause heedlessness or loss of awareness - Substance abuse is the cause of tremendous suffering.
+Refraining from intoxicants that cause heedlessness or loss of awareness - Substance abuse is the cause of tremendous suffering.
 We undertake not to abuse or misuse intoxicants at any time.
-If any teacher or priest has a drug or alcohol addiction problem, the EAR Council will address it immediately.
+If any teacher or priest has an addiction problem, the EAR Council will be made aware and address it immediately.

-Any sangha member who feels a teacher or priest is seriously transgressing this Code of Ethics should take their concerns the EAR Council.
+Any sangha member who feels a teacher, priest, or priest-in-training is seriously transgressing this Code of Ethics should take their concerns to the EAR Council.
+In the case of the Abbot or a Guiding Teacher, the President of the Board of Directors should be informed.

-The EAR Council is a standing council, the number and membership of which is decided by the Guiding Teachers Council with Board of Directors’ approval.
-Members serve for one year terms which may be renewed successively through the same approval process.
-Contact information and details for the Council will be posted on the BTT website.
-Its primary role is to administer the Formal Reconciliation and Grievance Process, recommending steps toward reconciliation in cases where the Informal Reconciliation Process is unsuccessful or inappropriate.
-EAR Council members are also available to support Sangha members who are engaging in the Informal Reconciliation Process by serving as a resource for consultation, support, and advice where direct discussion between the parties involved has been unsuccessful in reaching a solution.
+The EAR Council is a standing council, the number and membership of which is decided by the Guiding Teachers and Abbot’s Council, with the Board of Directors’ approval.
+Members serve for one-year terms which may be renewed successively through the same approval process.
+The Chair of the EAR Council will be appointed by the Abbot and is a Practicing Member of the BTT, a person of deep practice, and skillful means in addressing deeply personal human challenges and conflicts, with the capacity to uphold all related policies and procedures.
+The primary role of EAR Council is to administer the Informal Reconciliation and Formal Grievance Process.
+EAR Council may recommend steps toward reconciliation in cases where the Informal Reconciliation Process is unsuccessful or inappropriate.
+EAR Council members or Clergy may be asked by the Guiding Teachers or Abbot to support Sangha members who are engaging in the Informal Reconciliation Process by serving as a resource for consultation, support, and advice where direct discussion between the parties involved has been unsuccessful in reaching a solution.

 Informal Reconciliation Process

-When someone has a concern about the action of anyone associated with our Sangha, ideally, we can approach one another and speak about the matter in an honest, direct, and mutually-respectful manner.
-Members of the EAR Council are available to act as mediators or witnesses between parties in conflict in this context.
-Any Sangha member or active participant may approach any EAR Council member for consultation.
+When someone has a concern about the action of anyone associated with our Sangha, ideally, we can approach one another and speak about the matter in an honest, direct, and mutually respectful manner.
+The EAR Council is available to act as a mediator or witness between parties in conflict in this context.
+Any Sangha Member or active participant may approach EAR Council for consultation via email to EARCouncil@BuddhistTempleofToledo.org.
 In some cases, a meeting with a member of the EAR Council may be sufficient to clarify the issues involved.
 While we strongly encourage Informal Reconciliation as a first step, we also recognize that sometimes this may not feel comfortable, right, or safe.
-In such cases, the EAR Council can offer support through the Formal Reconciliation and Grievance Process.
+In such cases, the EAR Council can offer support through the Formal Grievance Process.

 Any member of the EAR Council or of the bodies with which they consult, who has an actual or perceived bias or conflict of interest will not be permitted to be part of this process.
 It is the responsibility of the EAR Council to ensure this is the case on receipt of a request for use of the process.

-• If a concern has been brought forward to the Formal Reconciliation and Grievance Process which does not involve a teacher, then the EAR Council will make a Recommendation to the parties involved after consultation with the Guiding Teachers Council.
-The Abbott makes the final decision regarding implementation of Recommendations.
+• If a concern has been brought forward to the Formal Grievance Process which does not involve a teacher, then the EAR Council, following investigation and discernment, will make a recommendation to the parties involved after consultation with the Guiding Teachers and Abbot’s Council.
+The Abbott makes the final decision regarding implementation of recommendations.
 Both the Abbott and the EAR Council, when relevant, may seek the opinion of other parties during this process (e.g. a legal opinion).

-• If a concern has been brought forward to the Formal Reconciliation and Grievance Process which involves the Abbott or the Abbott’s immediate family, then the EAR Council will make a Recommendation to the parties involved after consultation with the Board of Directors.
-The Board makes the final decision regarding implementation of Recommendations.
+• If a concern has been brought forward to the Formal Grievance Process which involves the Abbott, Guiding Teachers, or the Abbott’s immediate family, then the EAR Council will make a recommendation to the parties involved after consultation with the President of the Board of Directors.
+The Board members with no conflict of interest make the final decision regarding implementation of recommendations.
 Both the Board and the EAR Council, when relevant, may seek the opinion of other parties during this process (e.g. a legal opinion).

-• In cases of expulsion from the Sangha, the Recommendation is forwarded to the Guiding Teachers Council for decision.
+• In cases of expulsion from the Sangha, the recommendation is forwarded to the Guiding Teachers and Abbot’s Council for decision.

-• In cases of sanctions against a teacher, the Recommendation is forwarded to the Board of Directors for decision.
+• In cases of sanctions against a teacher, the recommendation is forwarded to the Board of Directors (excluding any members with a conflict of interest) for decision.

 The EAR Council will acknowledge receipt of the complaint within seven days and, under most circumstances, issue a formal written response within thirty days.